-For MNIST there does not exist a ground truth semantic description for each class, as was the case for CLEVRness in this regard.
+For MNIST there does not exist a ground truth semantic description for each class, as was the case for CLEVR-Hans3, nor is there a pre-determined bias of the classifier, thus we could not easily measure our framework's usefulness in this regard.
 Instead, since the explanation dataset was constructed automatically, we explored quality related features of the generated explanations.